teko-L-TIN-22-Di-a/rover/mkdocs-documentation/docs/documentation.md

 ## Workflows

 * rover can move forward / backwards / left / right. (if one movement should be deactivated, they have to be splitted worklows)
-* rover doesn't hit the 'X'.
+* rover doesn't hit the obstacles.

 ## Decisions we made